jiangjinnan/Dora/README.md

 }
 ```
 #### 2.1 Suppress the interceptor providers
-If the interceptor provider attribute is declared to a particular class, it means the specific interceptor is applied to all of its method.
-If this class has a method which cannot be injected, we can declare a NonInterceptableAttribute to this method.
-When declaring the NonInterceptableAttribute, we can specify the types of interceptor provider attribute to suppress.
+If the interceptor provider attribute is declared to a particular class, it means the specific interceptor is applied to all of its methods.
+If this class has a method which cannot be injected, we can declare a _NonInterceptableAttribute_ to this method.
+When declaring the _NonInterceptableAttribute_, we can specify the types of interceptor provider attribute to suppress.
 If no interceptor provider type is specified, it means to suppress all kinds of interceptor.
 ```csharp
 [Interceptor1]
 [Interceptor2]